kareemshaaban221/Orange-training-ODC-system/README.md

 - create a mysql database called `odc_registration_system`
 - write on the terminal `php artisan migrate`
 - run a server and enjoy testing on postman!

+### Don't forget to take a look on `routes/api.php` file to know the available routes!